pzxyxz/pzxyxz.github.io/_pages/about.md

     <p></p>
     <p></p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
+_styles: >
+    p + ul {
+        margin-top: -10px;
+    }
 ---

+Hi!
 I'm Preisha Mishra.
 I study Mechanical Engineering and Math at Rutgers and this is my portfolio  :).